andrew/ultimate-awesome/README.md

 - [awesome-smart-contract-development](https://github.com/naszam/awesome-smart-contract-development) - :dark_sunglasses: A curated list of awesome resources for ethereum smart contract development.
 - [awesome-kafka](https://github.com/nayekabhishek1/awesome-kafka) - A curated list about Apache Kafka.
 - [awesome-cobots](https://github.com/neka-nat/awesome-cobots) - A list of awesome collaborative robots.
-- [awesome-electric-grid-mapping](https://github.com/open-energy-transition/awesome-electric-grid-mapping) - A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.
 - [awesome-failure-diagnosis](https://github.com/phamquiluan/awesome-failure-diagnosis) - Related resources for incident failure diagnosis research.
 - [awesome-drone-vision](https://github.com/philgineer/awesome-drone-vision) - Collection of papers, codes, datasets and other resources for drone computer vision.
 - [awesome-asv-antispoofing](https://github.com/PHJhjpeng1992/awesome-asv-antispoofing) - This is a curated list of awesome ASV(Automatic Speaker Verification) Anti-Spoofing papers, libraries, datasets, and other resources.